google-research/timesfm/README.md

 ### Installation as a package

-To install the GPU/default version of TimesFM as a package, you can run the following command without cloning this repo:
+To install the TimesFM as a package, you can run the following command without cloning this repo:

 `pip install timesfm`

-The package is currently using https://pypi.org/project/timesfm/.

-To install the CPU version of TimesFM, you can run the command `pip install timesfm[cpu]`

 ### Local installation